Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 Source: Author’s compilation from several sources

 Consumers’ need for information goes beyond health-related aspects, and an increasing number of them would like to know where and how the product is produced.
 To inform consumers about the origin of the product, some food companies have started to place quick response tracking codes, such as a QR or barcodes, on their products.
-Some of these codes link to a corporate site where consumers can obtain more information on laboratory tests and ingredient origin.
 For example, Tanzanian cashew nut producer YYTZ Agro-Processing uses blockchain technology to guarantee single origin.
-Each cashew pack they produce has a QR code which can be scanned to see exactly which farmer it came from.
+Each cashew pack has a QR code that can be scanned to see exactly from which farmer it came.

 An interesting example of scanning QR codes on orange juice packaging comes from Albert Heijn, the leading retailer in the Netherlands.
 The consumer can track the supply route from the producer in Brazil (Louis Dreyfus), through the bottler (Refresco) and to the supermarket (Albert Heijn).

 Belgian retailer Colruyt Group offers another interesting application.
-They have developed a smartphone application Smart With Food, giving its customers personalised nutritional advice.
+They have developed a smartphone application Smart With Food, which offers its customers personalised nutritional advice and recipes.
 The consumer can create a profile in the app according to their personal nutritional needs.
 When purchasing a product, consumers can scan a product’s barcode and the app will show the nutritional values, ingredients and its Nutri-Score.
-If a scanned product fails to match the customer profile, the app will offer to search for better-suited products.

 7. New processing technologies and digitalisation are entering the market

 The main technology trends in the processed fruit and vegetable sector are in the areas of energy efficiency, the preservation of nutrients and digitalisation.
-Heat treatments are still the most popular sterilisation method in the processing of fruit and vegetables.
-They require, however, large energy consumption and can decrease nutrient content.
-To achieve Sustainable Food Processing, the EU supports new innovative technologies.
-An example is the HiStabJuice project focusing on juice colour and nutrient stability.
+To achieve sustainable food processing, the EU supports new innovative technologies.
+An example is the HiStabJuice project, focusing on juice colour and nutrient stability, which aims to provide research training to food juice industry players.

 More sustainable and nutrient-saving technologies